-The ZED SDK accepts two types of inputs: live images captured by the ZED cameras or recorded SVO files captured by the ZED cameras.
+The ZED SDK accepts two types of inputs: live images from the ZED camera or recorded video files from the ZED camera (called Offline Processing).

-The recording computer must have a USB 3.0 port and a i5 or higher CPU.
++ No NVIDIA GPU is required.
+The recording computer only needs a USB 3.0 port and an i5 or higher CPU.
 Most of our users use an INTEL NUC.

 For example, we recommend the offline setup for scanning applications.